• Skip to primary navigation

 Accomplishments:

 We used the materials developed for the training with the Caring Dairy Program for meetings with consulting firms and farmers.
-Meetings were held with several individual farms, with consulting firms of WNYCMA and ACS, with Northern New York consultants, with the extension office of Delaware County, and with the Soil and Water Conservation Districts united in the Upper Susquehanna Coalition.
+Meetings were held with several individual farms, with staff of consulting firms (Western New York Crop Management Association [WNYCMA], Agricultural Consulting Service [ACS], Champlain Valley Ag [CVA]), with the Cornell Cooperative Extension office of Delaware County, and with the Soil and Water Conservation Districts united in the Upper Susquehanna Coalition (USC).
 This resulted in an audience of 69 farm advisors, with 18 mass balances completed in 2017 (excluding the Caring Dairy initiative).
 Talks were given at the Northeastern Plant, Pest, and Soils Conference (about 25 people), in Philadelphia, PA, at the Agronomy, Soil and Crop Science Society of America meetings in both 2016 and 2017 (about 100 people total), at the Northern New York crop meetings (about 70 people), and as part of the Center for Dairy Excellence Seminar Series (about 30 people) to reach a multi-state audience.
 In addition, recognizing the importance of involvement of nutritionist with NMB assessments, a presentation was given in 2018 at the Cornell Nutrition Conference for an estimated attendance of 250 people.
 The 2017 presentations resulting new grants with NMB assessments included by counterparts in Virginia, Pennsylvania, Vermont, Connecticut, and Maine.
+Additional talks were given in 2019 as whole farm NMB assessment was build into state policy on adaptive management for nitrogen (http://nmsp.cals.cornell.edu/publications/files/AdaptiveManagementGuidelinesFor2018.pdf).
+We expect to release the new NY Phosphorus Index in the winter of 2019/2020 which includes whole farm P balances as part of an incentive program as well.

-In New York itself (outside of Ben and Jerry’s Caring Dairy program), we were able to complete 18 whole farm nutrient mass balances for 2016 and 23 balances for 2017, working with farmers directly and with farm advisors.
-The Caring Dairy initiative added 39 farms for the 2015 growing season, 55 for the 2016 growing season, and another 55 farms are currently being processed for the 2017 growing season.
-This assessment will be completed early 2018.
-The activities in 2018 expanded the number of service providers who participated to 62.
+In New York itself (outside of Ben and Jerry’s Caring Dairy program), we were able to complete 15 whole farm nutrient mass balances for the 2015 calendar year, 19 for 2016 and 23 for 2017, and 25 for 2018, working with farmers directly and with farm advisors.
+The Caring Dairy initiative added 39 farms for the 2015 growing season, 52 for the 2016 growing season, and another 56 and 55 farms for 2017 and 2018, respectively.
+These activities expanded the number of service providers who participated (completed balances) to 69.

 Milestone #3 (click to expand/collapse)